charityfroggenhall/neurojazz/case-study/narrative-case-study.md

 # Case Study: Narrative Version

-## Title
-From Gummy Logs to Cognitive Scaffolds: How AI Became My ADHD Co-Pilot
+## From Gummy Logs to Cognitive Scaffolds: How AI Became My ADHD Co-Pilot

 **By:** Charity Froggenhall